 If you would like to know more about how SHARP can benefit you, please contact the KATS Network at (800) 327-5287 or email us at firstname.lastname@example.org.

 Hearing Aid Funding Resources

 Hear Now is an application-based program of the Starkey Hearing Foundation that provides new hearing aids to low-income Americans.
 For information about eligibility, contact the Starkey Hearing Foundation at: 800-328-8602 and ask to speak with a Hear Now representative.
-Applications must be received by December 15th of each year to be considered.

 Please understand that Audiologists/HHPs working with Hear Now donate their time and may have limited openings.
 SHARP and/or Hear Now are not able to make referrals or verify that an audiologist has current openings for Hear Now applicants.

 Once the application has been completed by both the applicant and the Audiologist/HHP, please mail directly to Hear Now at: Hear Now Program, 6700 Washington Ave South, Eden Prairie, MN, 55344.